tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 * [README.md](Activities/02-Stu_Hypothetical_models/README.md)

-## 4. Instructor Do: Review Hypothetical Models
+### 4. Instructor Do: Review Hypothetical Models (10 min)

 Open the slides and walk through each scenario with the students.

 Ask a volunteer to talk the class through each scenario before outlining our answers below.

-* In the first case, if we define spam emails as positives, false positives are more costly than false negatives (a spam email getting through is not the end of the world, while an important email that gets flagged as spam might be disasterous for the user).
+* In the first case, if we define spam emails as positives, false positives are more costly than false negatives (a spam email getting through is not the end of the world, while an important email that gets flagged as spam might be disastrous for the user).
 Precision and specificity are important to consider for this reason.
 Spam emails probably make up a relatively small (but not tiny) proportion of all emails.
 Because of this, a high accuracy or F1 score might be misleading.

 * False positives and false negatives should probably be weighted fairly evenly in this situation, but true positives are likely to be a small proportion of true negatives.
-In this situation, high accuracy may still be misleading, but all other evaluation metrics should be examined for different models to understand the relative strenghts and weaknesses of each.
+In this situation, high accuracy may still be misleading, but all other evaluation metrics should be examined for different models to understand the relative strengths and weaknesses of each.

 * For the third example, there doesn't seem to be any obvious reason why false negatives or positives should be weighted more than the other.
 Assuming a random, representative sample, we would expect the two classes to be roughly equal in size.
 Therefore, accuracy or the F1 score would likely be a effective summary metric to compare models.